IanTeda/old.hugo.ianteda.com/content/blog/2017-06-10-rule-13-good-questions.md

 ---
 type: blog
-title: Rule 13 - Learn to ask good questions.
+title: Rule 13 - Learn To Ask Good Questions
 description: Questions are the cornerstone of communication, problem solving and learning.
+excerpt: Questions are the cornerstone of communication, leadership, problem solving and learning.
+So being able to ask good questions is the key to good communication, efficient problem solving and effective learning.
 date: 2017-06-10
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]